-This Bollywood movie was straight up ‘hostile’, ‘foul’, ‘indecent’ and nearly snickered at the realistic conservatism of the Indian censor board as the subject was such.
+This Bollywood banned movie was straight up ‘hostile’, ‘foul’, ‘indecent’ and nearly snickered at the realistic conservatism of the Indian censor board as the subject was such.
 In view of the life of Phoolan Devi, this Shekhar Kapur motion picture was restricted due its express sexual substance, bareness and injurious language, which the Censor Board wasn’t unable (clearly) digest.

 Deepa Mehta’s work is perceived for its worldwide substance and meat.
-Among others, one such motion picture was ‘Fire’ which accumulated a great deal of basic approval worldwide however failed to collect the blessings of Hindu gatherings (like Shiv Sena) in India because of its subject, which showed the lesbian connection between two sisters-in-law in a Hindu family.
+Among others, controversial movies, one such was ‘Fire’ which accumulated a great deal of basic approval worldwide however failed to collect the blessings of Hindu gatherings (like Shiv Sena) in India because of its subject, which showed the lesbian connection between two sisters-in-law in a Hindu family.
 The debate finished with the main performing artists, Shabana Azmi, and Nandita Das alongside their director, Deepa Mehta getting threats and Censor Board, at last, forbidding the motion picture from releasing in the nation.

 Kama Sutra – A Tale Of Love (1996)

 In a fairly misleading move, Kama Sutra – A Tale Of Love too confronted the fury of Censor Board which named it ‘express’, ‘exploitative’ and ‘shameless’ for the country.
 This is one of the banned Bollywood movies you must watch now.
 A Mira Nair motion picture, which delineated the lives of four sweethearts in the sixteenth century in India, was a hit with the movie pundits however a noteworthy failure with the Censor Board and at last got restricted.
 Well, this was something that we knew was coming.